 There is a strongly held belief in Pittsburgh that the Rooney family forced Tomlin to get rid of Arians.
 There is also some belief the Steelers forced Tomlin to hire Todd Haley as offensive coordinator instead of an in-house candidate.

 Ron Cook of the Pittsburgh Post-Gazette raises this question in a column for Thursday’s paper.
 PFT’s Mike Florio also heard chatter at the Super Bowl that Tomlin didn’t want to hire Haley.

 The Steelers won’t ever confirm this.
 Tomlin will attend Haley’s press conference Thursday, but the head coach won’t speak.
-By the time Tomlin does speak, he’ll know just what to say to turn Haley’s hire into a non-story.
+By the time Tomlin does speak, he’ll know just what to say to quiet any controversy.